supercharts-dev/supercharts-bullet_train/README.md

 But if the changes you'd like to make is in the list below, you'll need to make your own custom Stimulus controller:

-* The chart.js options you'd like to override includes JavaScript code (callback functions on properties)
+* The chart.js options you'd like to override includes JavaScript code (e.g. callback functions on properties)
 * Including more than one series (multi-line chart, etc)
 * Including annotations
 * Including a custom hover overlay